scdblab/BG/README.md

 # BG
-BG is a benchmark to evaluate performance of a data store for interactive social networking actions and sessions.These actions and sessions either read or update a very small amount of the entire data set.
+BG is a benchmark to evaluate performance of a data store for interactive social networking actions and sessions.
+These actions and sessions either read or update a very small amount of the entire data set.

 ### Authors
 Yazeed Alabdulkarim,  Sumita Barahmand, and Shahram Ghandeharizadeh

+### Description

-The documentation for this version of BG is identical to the one posted at [bgbenchmark.org](http://bgbenchmark.org/).
-Its key differences are:
+The documentation for this version of BG is similar to the one posted at [bgbenchmark.org](http://bgbenchmark.org/) with the following extensions:

-1) It implements 3 decentralized techniques for generating meaningful actions.
+1) Three decentralized techniques for generating meaningful actions.

 2) Disjoint Database scales superlinearly as a function of nodes.

-3) Integrated Database (Retain and Delegate) maybe more suitable to evaluate certain classes of data stores.
+3) Integrated Database (Retain and Delegate) maybe more suitable to evaluate certain classes of data stores, see introduction of [database lab technical report  2018-01](http://dblab.usc.edu/Users/papers/bgscalable.pdf).

-4) A hybrid technique combines the strengths of Disjoint and Integrated Database.
+4) A hybrid technique that combines the strengths of Disjoint and Integrated Database.

 For a complete description, see [database lab technical report  2018-01](http://dblab.usc.edu/Users/papers/bgscalable.pdf).

-Running this version of BG is similar to the one posted at [bgbenchmark.org](http://bgbenchmark.org/) with the difference of the following additional parameters:
+Running this version of BG is similar to the one posted at [bgbenchmark.org](http://bgbenchmark.org/) with the following additional parameters:

 <table>
   <tr>